Cape May, New Jersey: Geography

 According to the U.S. Census Bureau, Cape May had a total area of 2.90 square miles (7.50 km2), including 2.47 square miles (6.41 km2) of land and 0.42 square miles (1.10 km2) of water (14.59%).
 Cape May is generally low-lying; its highest point, at the intersection of Washington and Jackson Streets, is 14 ft above sea level.

 Unincorporated communities, localities and place names located partially or completely within the city include Poverty Beach.

-Cape May borders the Cape May County municipalities of Lower Township and West Cape May Borough, the Atlantic Ocean, and Delaware Bay.
+Cape May borders the Cape May County municipalities of Lower Township and West Cape May Borough and the Atlantic Ocean.
 The Cape May–Lewes Ferry provides transportation across the Delaware Bay between North Cape May, New Jersey, and Lewes, Delaware.

 Cape May Harbor, which borders Lower Township and nearby Wildwood Crest allows fishing vessels to enter from the Atlantic Ocean, was created as of 1911, after years of dredging completed the harbor which covers 500 acres.
 Cape May Harbor Fest celebrates life in and around the harbor, with the 2011 event commemorating the 100th anniversary of the harbor's creation.

 Cape May is the southernmost point in New Jersey.
 It is at approximately the same latitude as Washington, D.C., and Arlington County, Virginia, and equidistant to Manhattan and Virginia.